Your Path: Our Purpose

 An education in analysis and awe.

-The Valparaiso University Department of Physics and Astronomy offers four majors, five concentrations, and three minors — and the chance to expand students’ understanding of the universe.
+The Valparaiso University Department of Physics and Astronomy offers four majors, three concentrations, and two minors — and the chance to expand your understanding of the universe.
+You can find your path here.

 The physics and astronomy faculty prepare students for a wide variety of career paths by emphasizing:

-- experimental testing of theoretical predictions by sophisticated data acquisition and analysis.
+- experimental testing of theoretical predictions through sophisticated data acquisition and analysis techniques;

-- communication of scientific results both orally and in written form.
+- and communication of scientific results through written and spoken means.

 - observational astronomy